 In the wake the founding of The Claremont Colleges consortium and of Pomona’s first sister college, Scripps, the 1928 Metate was dedicated to the “great traditions” of universities like Oxford and Cambridge (upon which the consortium was modeled) and expresses the belief that these traditions will take root someday make Pomona a renowned institution.
-In keeping with that theme, the book is is styled and illustrated to be an homage to Oxford and Cambridge, with medieval looking fonts and “illuminations.”
-The text explains that the Claremont Colleges plan is meant to "combat some of the worst influences in education, namely giganticism [sic] and mechanism.
+In keeping with that theme, the book is styled and illustrated to be an homage to Oxford and Cambridge, with medieval looking fonts and “illuminations.”
+The text explains that The Claremont Colleges plan is meant to "combat some of the worst influences in education, namely giganticism [sic] and mechanism.
 The fetish of size is falling from the dreams of educators, as is the fetish of the machine-made product, and one of the most cherished portions of the greater academic program is that it will afford the opportunity for future Claremont College students to think for themselves."

 TSL and UP

 The Student Life carried United Press dispatches for first time in 1928.